ASP-hellofriend/-sky130PLLdesignWorkshop/README.md

 ## Part 8: Layout design tool - Magic Setup

 # Day 2: PLL Labs and post-layout simulations

+The second day of the Workshop was dedicated to labs.
+NgSPICE was used for simulating, first the individual components of the PLL and then the PLL itself.
+Then, after Layout was done, the parasitic capacitences were calculated using Magic.
+Finally, a brief description of Caravel was given.

 ## Part 9: PLL components circuit design
 ## Part 10: PLL components circuit simulations
 ## Part 11: Steps to combine PLL sub-circuits and PLL full design simulation